codr7/eli/README.md

 `3`

 ### Bindings
-`var` binds values to identifiers.
+`var` binds values to identifiers, the value is evaluated at compile time.

 ```
 (var foo 42)